EmilioRosiles/gokv/README.md

 ### Data Replication

-Write commands (e.g. `HSET`, `HDEL`) are replicated to other nodes in the cluster to ensure data durability.
+Write commands (e.g. `HSET`, `HDEL`) are replicated to other nodes (n non virtual nodes after the leader in the ring) in the cluster to ensure data durability.
 When a node receives a write command, it first applies the command to its own data store and then forwards the command to the other replicas.
-Read commands (e.g. `HGET`) can be sent to any node, they will be redirected to a random replica.
+Read commands (e.g. `HGET`) can be sent to any node, they will be redirected to the leader.

 ### Data Rebalancing